 - By LDAP(Light Weight Directory Access Protocol)

-How Single User login works and how a single sign on access to multiple accounts.
+How Single Single on Salesforce User login works and how a single sign-on salesforce access to multiple accounts.

 There are three federated identity Standards:

-We are discussing here About SAML-Single Sign On (SSO)
+We are discussing here SAML-Single Sign-On Salesforce (SSO)

 SAML (Security Assertion Markup Language)